-Why might mass analysis of a nitrogen-containing molecule show a molecular ion peak with an odd ratio?
+Why might mass analysis of a hydrogen-containing organic molecule show a molecular ion peak with an odd ratio?

-- AIt has rearranged via the McLafferty rearrangement
+- ABecause it has rearranged via the McLafferty rearrangement

-- CThe mass analyzer needs to be recalibrated; nitrogen containing molecules always give an even ratio
+- BBecause the mass analyzer needs to be recalibrated (nitrogen-containing molecules always give an even ratio)

-- DIt contains an odd number of nitrogen atoms
+- CBecause it contains an odd number of nitrogen atoms

-In a mass spectrum of an alcohol, why is the molecular ion usually small or non-existent?
+In a mass spectrum of an alcohol, what is the reason for the molecular ion being usually small or nonexistent?

 Which of the following best describes the mass spectrum of fluorine ?

 - AIt consists of only one peak, since it is monoisotopic.